akuker/adbuino/QuokkADB.md

 ## Parity with USB Wombat
  - Context menu for Mac OS 8.1 and above - middle mouse button switches right click mode
-   - default: right click actives Ctrl+left click
+   - default: mouse right clicks are sent as Ctrl+click
-   - other:  right click is sent over the ADB bus as a right click (should work on a NeXT box)
+   - other:  right click is sent over the ADB bus as a right click (should work on NeXTstations)
  - SysRq/Print Screen and F13 work as the Apple Power key (keycode 0x7F, separate from ADB power on button on the QuokkADB)
  - Ctrl + Shift + CapsLock + V - ghost types the firmware version to the host computer
- - power button on QuokkADB will boot computer while QuokkADB is powered off
+ - power button on QuokkADB will turn on computer while QuokkADB is powered off, if machine supports soft power-on

-## QuokkADB LED blink meaning
+## QuokkADB LED blink meanings
  - On boot - one blink
  - On keyboard mount (connected to usb) - two blinks
  - On mouse mount (connected to usb)- three blinks